 Imagine a future where families can go to the roof to collect food for dinner.
 A daydream.

-The main obstacle to achieving this dream is, essentially, economic.
+The main obstacle to making this dream come true is, essentially, economic.
 What if we could have economic systems where food crops thrive on most green roofs, while also harvesting energy from the sun?

 Agrivoltaico mon amour